MatheusFinatto/Pizzaria-website-with-docker/readme.md

 # Docker Pizza App

-Welcome to Docker Pizza App, a full-stack web application that allows you to order pizzas online.
+Welcome to Docker Pizza App, a full-stack web application for a fictional pizza shop, that includes their history and menu.

 It is built using Docker containers to hold both front-end (Apache), server-side (Node.js), and database (MySQL) components.

 ## How to Run the App